- About GSE

 - Alumni & Giving

-Applicants should submit a letter of interest, curriculum vitae, and the names and contact information of three references.
-Please apply online at: http://www.gse.upenn.edu/faculty_research/positions/apply-tep
+Applicants must submit a letter of interest and general qualification, curriculum vitae, names and contact information of three references, selected publications, or other relevant manuscripts.
+Please send paper application packets to:

 The University of Pennsylvania is an affirmative action/equal opportunity employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, religion, sex, sexual orientation, gender identity, creed, national or ethnic origin, citizenship status, age, disability, veteran status, or any other characteristic protected by law.